DreamLineLove/CS-1104/README.md

 - data structures and algorithms
 - pointers and memory address space and
 - building basic CLI programs
-and gained valuable basic programming experience along the way.
+<br>and gained valuable basic programming experience along the way.

 # Requirements
 - You should have **git** <a href="http://git-scm.com">installed</a> in order to clone the repo.